 And you have tried every trick under the sky to avoid such troublesome scenes.

-One thing which you don’t know is that you don’t need all the details you find on the internet.
+“How do I prepare for a road trip with a baby”?” or “How do you travel with a toddler on a plane?” are questions frustrated parents can be heard asking each other.
+One thing which you don’t know is that you don’t need all the details you hear around or find on the internet.
 All you need is a mindset filled with patience and acceptance (from you, not from fellow passengers) and combined with a few easy to carry tools.

 There are few to-do’s which will make your journey free of stress (or with a little less stress).